evex-dev/linejs/docs/docs/message-event.md

 The atmosphere is becoming more and more like a bot!

 :::warning
-Note, however, that to receive the group's message must store the decrypt key in `FileStorage` or so on, as described in [Start 2](/docs/start-2).
+Note, however, that to receive the group's message, the decrypt key in `FileStorage` or so on, as described in [Start 2](/docs/start-2).
 :::

 First, let's create a bot that only receives “!ping” and returns “pong!”.